archmangler/tvpc/README.md

 # AWS VPC module for Terraform

 A lightweight VPC module for Terraform.
+For a far more featureful (but complex) module, get the Terraform Community VPC module.

 ## Usage